DIGITAL MSA (dMSA)

 The Future of Atrocity Memory

-'The Future of Atrocity Memory:' Dirk Moses in conversation with Charlotte Wiedemann and Wulf Kansteiner, hosted by: Uses of the Past, Aarhus University
+'The Future of Atrocity Memory:' Dirk Moses in conversation with Charlotte Wiedemann and Wulf Kansteiner, moderated by: Uses of the Past, Aarhus University

 Was held on: 24/08/2022 2:00pm, in cooperation with: Uses of the Past, Aarhus University